Aberdeen Market: History

 The first indoor market on this spot was opened on 29 April 1842, but was destroyed by fire exactly 40 years later.
 It was rebuilt, and demolished again in 1971.
 The most recent building was opened on 6 November 1974 by William McEwan Younger.

 The British Home Stores branch closed in August 2016 following the collapse of the chain.

-A large mural was painted on the curved face of the building by duo Herakut in 2017 as part of the NuArt Festival.
+A large mural was painted on the curved face of the building by the duo Herakut in 2017 as part of the NuArt Festival.

 In 2018, the owners of the market building and the adjacent British Home Stores unit, Rockspring (now Patrizia AG), submitted a planning application for permission to clad the existing building and increase the number of windows.
 Concerns were raised at the time over the potential loss of the NuArt mural painted a year earlier.
 The proposals never went ahead, however later that year, another proposal was launched that would see the building demolished and a replacement built in its spot.

 The centre ultimately closed along with all non-essential shops in March 2020 as part of the COVID-19 lockdown in the United Kingdom.
 On 11 June, the operator of the building, Aberdeen Market Village, went into liquidation.
 The following year, the building along with the connected BHS store were purchased by Aberdeen City Council.

 Shops

 The market contained various independent retailers.
+Following its closure, several tenants moved to different locations in the city centre, including the Thai restaurant Madame Mews, the DIY shop Nickel and Dime, and the LGBT+ charity Four Pillars.